ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer. Use the menu to see other pages.

 Be sure to talk with the radiation oncologist about the specific radiation therapy plan for your child.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

-Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
+Side effects from radiation therapy depend on where the radiation therapy was given and may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
+However, radiation to the brain may have long-term effects on the child's functioning at school.
+Children who have had brain radiation therapy should receive special testing to determine if they may benefit from extra services in school.
 Ask the health care team what side effects are possible and how they will be managed.
 Learn more about the basics of radiation therapy.

 Before recommending transplantation, doctors will talk with the patient and family about the risks of this treatment.
 They will also consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.